squishy-scsi/squishy/docs/hardware/index.md

 If you buy a pre-built Squishy, it will already be provisioned, but in case something goes catastrophically wrong with an update, or you build your own hardware, see the section on [provisioning] to learn how to provision new hardware or re-provision existing hardware.

 ### Work-In-Progress Hardware

-The hardware is always a work in progress, you can view a live rendering of the WIP hardware in your web browser [here](https://kicanvas.org/?github=https://github.com/squishy-scsi/hardware/blob/main/boards/squishy/main-unit/squishy-main.kicad_pro), thanks to [KiCanvas].
+The hardware is always a work in progress, you can view a live rendering of the WIP hardware in your web browser [here], thanks to [KiCanvas].

 [provisioning]: ../tutorials/provisioning.md
 [`rev1`]: ./rev1.md